Event Data Recorders

 information that was recorded several seconds just before and/or just after the collision.
 EDRs may be independent electronic control units or they may reside within other control modules such as the engine control (ECM) or airbag control module.

 positions, steering wheel position and other information that may be relevant to a crash investigation.
+In the event of a crash, about 5 seconds of this data is stored in non-volatile memory.

 - Change in forward crash speed